-- In Stage 2, the PTT elongates, and a supple flat foot deformity develops.
+- In Stage 2, the PTT elongates, and a flexible flat foot deformity develops.
 Although deformed on weight bearing, the hindfoot and midfoot deformities are passively correctable to neutral position.

 - Stage 3: occurs over time as the hindfoot becomes rigid in a valgus position, and the patient develops a rigid flatfoot deformity.